Samuel-2626/django-lang/article.md

 $ django-admin compilemessages
 ```

-## Using the Rosetta translation interface
+## Using Rosetta Translation Interface

 We will be using a third-party library called **Rosseta**.
 Rosetta is a third-party application that allows you to edit translations using the same interface as the Django administration site.
-Rosetta makes it easy to edit .po files and it updates compiled translation files.
+It makes it easy to edit .po files and it updates compiled translation files automatically for you.

 Rosseta as already been installed as part of the dependencies, therefore, all you need to do is to add it as part of your installed apps

 ```py
 INSTALLED_APPS = [
     'rosetta', # new
 ]
 ```